-- (a) the potential and actual impacts of the installations concerned on human health and the environment taking into account the levels and types of emissions, the sensitivity of the local environment and the risk of accidents; - (b) the record of compliance with permit conditions; - (c) participation in the Community eco-management and audit scheme (EMAS) or in an equivalent environmental management system.
+- (a) the potential and actual impacts of the installations concerned on human health and the environment taking into account the levels and types of emissions, the sensitivity of the local environment and the risk of accidents; - (b) the record of compliance with permit conditions; - (c) participation in the Community eco-management and audit scheme (EMAS).

-D[...]
-C D 5 C .
-Non-routine Denvironmental C inspections shall be carried out to investigate serious environmental complaints, serious environmental accidents, incidents and occurrences of non-compliance as soon as possible and, where appropriate, before the issue, reconsideration or update of a permit.
+serious environmental complaints, serious environmental accidents, incidents and occurrences of non-compliance as soon as possible and, where appropriate, before the issue, reconsideration or update of a permit.